ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 ![VCFaaS VCDA Architecture](diagrams/VCDA-reference-architecture-vcfaas.svg){: caption=VCFaaS VCDA Architecture}

-* The on-premises VCDA Replication Manager communicates with vCenter to identify VMs and initiate replication.
+* The on-premises VCDA replication manager communicates with vCenter to identify VMs and initiate replication.
 It then coordinates with the Tunnel Appliance to sends encrypted data over the Internet or a private connection to the {{site.data.keyword.Bluemix_notm}} Tunnel Appliance.
-* In {{site.data.keyword.Bluemix_notm}}, the VCDA Cloud Appliances receives the data and integrates it into the target VDC via vCloud Director. vCloud Director assigns compute, storage, and networking resources from the underlying VCFaaS stack.
+* In {{site.data.keyword.Bluemix_notm}}, the VCDA Cloud Appliances receives the data and integrates it into the target VDC through vCloud Director. vCloud Director assigns compute, storage, and networking resources from the underlying VCFaaS stack.
 * NSX optionally enables Layer 2 network extension via the server L2 VPN session on the Edge Gateway.
 For layer 2 network extensions see [On-premises stretching layer 2 networks to the Cloud Director site](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/availability/4-7/availability-admin-guide-4-7/vcav-administration-on-premises/stretching-l2-on-premises-networks.html){: external}

 Source:

 * vCenter Server: Manages the source vSphere environment, hosting the VMs and vApps targeted for migration.
 It provides the VCDA appliances with access to VM metadata and storage.
-* VCDA On-Premises Appliance: Comprises the Replication Management Appliance and Tunnel Appliance.
-The Replication Manager orchestrates replication tasks, while the Tunnel Appliance establishes a secure, encrypted connection (port 8048) to {{site.data.keyword.Bluemix_notm}} for data transfer.
+* VCDA on-premises appliance: Comprises the replication managementaAppliance and tunnel appliance.
+The replication manager orchestrates replication tasks, while the tunnel appliance establishes a secure, encrypted connection (port 8048) to {{site.data.keyword.Bluemix_notm}} for data transfer.
 * ESXi Hosts: Execute the VMs and facilitate disk-level replication via integration with VCDA.

 VCFaaS:

 * vCloud Director: Acts as the management layer for the VCFaaS environment, providing tenant isolation, resource allocation, and the target VDC for migrated workloads.
-* VCDA Cloud Appliances: Deployed within {{site.data.keyword.Bluemix_notm}}, these include the Cloud Director Replication Management Appliance (paired with vCloud Director) and the Tunnel Appliances, which receives and processes replicated data.
+* VCDA Cloud Appliances: Deployed within {{site.data.keyword.Bluemix_notm}}, these include the Cloud Director replication Management Appliance (paired with vCloud Director) and the Tunnel Appliances, which receives and processes replicated data.
 * VMware Cloud Foundation Stack: Includes vSphere, vSAN, and NSX-T, hosted on {{site.data.keyword.Bluemix_notm}} infrastructure, serving as the runtime environment for migrated workloads.
 * Cloud Networking : Ensures secure, high-speed connectivity between on-premises and cloud networks.
 VCDA endpoints are available on the Internet or the {{site.data.keyword.Bluemix_notm}} private network that can be reached from on-premise locations via Direct Link or VPN.